Oh my word.

 Leila and her family won a raffle prize, a trip to Ireland and a stay in a "country home".

-You have to go read it, but suffice to say it didn't exactly live up to Leila's romantic imaginings.
+go read it, but suffice to say it didn't exactly live up to Leila's romantic imaginings.

 I have to be honest and say I did laugh out loud when I was reading it, but that's because she did make it funny for us and she seemed pretty good humoured about the whole experience.